akash-kamat/anichar/README.md

 ### For server:

+Edit the mongoDB connection string at Line 8 of `main.js` in server folder

 Goto server folder in and run

 ```
 npm install
 npm start
 ```

-Point the mongoDB connection string to your database by editing Line 3 of 'main.js' in server folder

-``

 This Runs the server on [http://localhost:3001](http://localhost:3001).